Azure/AKS-Construction/samples/deploy-stages/README.md

 az deployment group create -g <your-resource-group> -f main.bicep -p resourceName=kubenv developerAadId=$(az ad signed-in-user show --query id --out tsv)
 ```

 > The AKS Construction bicep creates many Role Assignments depending on what features have been selected.
 This sample shows a working configuration where the core deployment is compatible with Contributor RBAC, success will depend on the feature combination that you are trying to deploy.
-It will not work for all combinations.
+It will not work for all feature combinations.